SmylerMC/terramap/README.md

 Drag it, zoom, and explore the world just like with any other digital map.
 Right-click somwhere to get a menu with various usefull tools (see the screenshots).
 Additionally, you can: press p to toggle debug mod, enable entity rendering in the mod config.
 If the map looks too pixelated, you can lower the tile scaling option in the config gui.
-Powers of two work best., but do not go lower than  0.125.
+Powers of two work best, but do not go lower than  0.125.

 ## How to setup on servers:
 Add Terramap to your server's mod folder and restart the server to generate the config file.